You have no items in your shopping cart.

 Seriously, because of our experience we can surely help and we'd love to do it!
 Send us an email picture or two, of your boat and we'll make some recommendations.

 Sure!
 That binding is generally called serging when it's the sewn threaded type.
 There is also an overlay type that uses some form of leather or vinyl.
 Prices vary based upon the number of inches that are involved, so we'd have to get you a quote.
 This type of edge binding does help keep the carpets from raveling at the edges and is really useful in removable carpet pieces.

 Send us your leftover scraps and we'll send you back some nice floor mats.
 Course, we'll send you the quote first before we do the work!

 SURE!
-On the deck, we can only offer advice, unless you want to drag the boat to lower Georgia.
-Leave it for a few days and go north to Disney World.
+On the deck, we can only offer advice, unless you want to drag the boat to lower Georgia and leave it for a few days.

 Take an extensive set of pictures before you start.
 Label everything.
 Right, left, port, starboard etc. Front is aft!
 Rear is Stern so use the right terminology.
 But also, if it's aft, mark it starboard (right is a longer word than left and starboard a longer word than port and now you'll never forget which is which, just match up the longer words and you got it)

 Be careful with the nuts and bolts.
 We suggest that you throw them all out and buy new stainless steel bolts and nylon locking nuts.